CPJKU/msmd/tutorial.md

 and MIDI note events.

-Each piece in MSMD is processed separately using the `sheet_manager_app.py` and the `SheetManager` class therein.
+Each piece in MSMD is processed separately using the `sheet_manager_app.py` and the `MSMDManager` class therein.
 There is an interactive mode for visualizing results and debugging the extraction pipeline, and a batch mode for processing multiple pieces in one run.